 Requirements for student attending classes on campus

-If you’re attending Peninsula College this fall in-person you’ll need to complete the following steps:
+If you’re attending Peninsula College in-person you’ll need to complete the following steps:

-1. Be fully vaccinated by October 18, or provide a medical or religious exemption.
-(Vaccine clinics will be held on campus October 4 from 9:00 am – 3:00 pm.)
+1. Be fully vaccinated or provide a medical or religious exemption.

-2. Complete an attestation form, entering your COVID-19 vaccination status, by October 18.
+2. Complete an attestation form, entering your COVID-19 vaccination status, three business days before your class start date.
 We will email you link once you are registered for a class.

 For more information, please see our FAQ Page.